-- Pre-heat oven to 400°F. Line muffin tray with muffin papers (medium/large) and set aside.
+- Pre-heat oven to 400°F. Line muffin tray with muffin papers and set aside.

-- In a large bowl, combine the flour, coconut, baking powder, salt, sugar and lime zest.
-Mix until completely combined.
+- Add the flour, baking powder, baking soda, salt, coconut and lime zest.
+Mix until just combined.

 - Bake for 18-22 minutes, until a toothpick comes out clean.
 Mine were perfect in 20 minutes.

 - Allow to cool 10 or so minutes in the muffin pans before turning out onto a wire rack to cool completely.

 - Store muffins in an airtight container at room temperature for 3-5 days.

 - Freeze for up to 3 months.